 Applying a topical anesthetic like Orabase or Ora-Gel will help you feel better, as well as help the sores heal.
 Reapply the anesthetic as often as you need to, and apply it with a cotton swab so you don’t introduce the area to possible infection.

 With braces, you have an appliance in your mouth that it simply isn’t used to.
 It may take a little time for your mouth, cheek, lips and tongue to get used to their new friend.
-To help alleviate some of the irritation, The Ortho Group of Chester County will provide you with relief wax.
+To help alleviate some of the irritation, The Orthodontic Group of Chester County will provide you with relief wax.
 Simply pinch off a small piece and roll it into a tiny ball.
 Flatten the ball and place it over the area of the braces that is causing the irritation.

 If the wax falls off, a piece of wet cotton wrapped around the offending attachment or even a small piece of orange peel can do the trick.
 You’ll be able to eat better, talk better, and feel better just by having a little buffer between your braces and your cheek or lip.
 If the irritation persists, though, call us.
 You may need a little adjustment.